Call-for-Code-for-Racial-Justice/TakeTwo/README.md

 TakeTwo is built using open source technologies.
 The API is built using Python, [FastAPI](https://fastapi.tiangolo.com/), and [Docker](https://www.docker.com) (if running on a Kubernetes cluster).

-The data is sent to a backend database.
-The code is set up to be able to run the API locally with a [CouchDB](https://couchdb.apache.org/) backend database or [IBM Cloudant](https://www.ibm.com/cloud/cloudant) database.
+The racially biased terms are vetted and loaded into a backend database.
+The code is set up to be able to run the API locally within a [CouchDB](https://couchdb.apache.org/) backend database or [IBM Cloudant](https://www.ibm.com/cloud/cloudant) database.

 To run with CouchDB, you will need to deploy a CouchDB docker image either locally or on a Kubernetes cluster.